 It is recommended that any research that deals with a clinical trial be registered with a primary national clinical trial registration site, such as http://cris.cdc.go.kr, or other sites accredited by the WHO as listed at http://www.who.int/ictrp/en.

 Include the following items on the unblinded full title page.

-- ORCID: Open researcher and contributor ID (ORCID) of all authors are recommended to be provided.
-To have ORCID, authors should register in the ORCID web site available from: http://orcid.org/.
-Registration is free to every researcher in the world.
+ORCID: Open Researcher and Contributor ID (ORCID) of all authors are recommended to be provided.
+To have ORCID, authors should register in the ORCID web site available from: http://orcid.org.
+Registration is free to every researchers in the world.